pelmered/filament-money-field/README.md

 - Comprehensive test suite.
 - Configure currency and locale globally or per field.
 - Validation rules for valid numeric input, and min/max values.
 - A [money formatter class](https://github.com/pelmered/filament-money-field/blob/main/src/MoneyFormatter.php) that could be used in your project.
+Any public method there is considered stable and will not change without major version update.

+**Are you using this package to make profits?
+Please consider [sponsoring me](https://github.com/sponsors/pelmered).**

 ## Installation